9th8/up-to-date-real-world-haskell/0-why-haskell.md

     that ought to be true, then let the QuickCheck library generate test cases automatically.
--   Take a grainy phone camera snapshot of a barcode, and turn it into an identifier that you can use to query a library or bookseller\'s web site.
+-   Take a grainy phone camera snapshot of a barcode, and turn it into an identifier that you can use to query a library or bookseller's web site.
 -   Write code that thrives on the web.
 Exchange data with servers and clients written in other languages using JSON notation.
 Develop a